endulum/bonfires-api/README.md

 - [x] can create user accounts
 - [x] can "log" in and out of user accounts
 - [x] can view a user's details
-  - [ ] can show mutual channels between logged-in user and target user
+  - [ ] can show mutual channels between logged-in user and target user, including their per-channel display names
 - [x] can edit own details
 ### Channels
 - [x] can create channels